 Scripting plays an important role in typeface design.
-Designing a complete typeface or typeface family involves many repetitive tasks: drawing and spacing related shapes, building accented glyphs, interpolating weights, setting font infos, generating fonts and font proofs – just to name a few things which are common to every project.
+The process of creating a complete font or font family involves many repetitive tasks: drawing and spacing related shapes, building accented glyphs, setting font infos, interpolating weights, generating fonts and font proofs – just to name a few tasks which are common to every project.

 On top of that, your design might bring its own repetitive challenges: a special shading effect, some smart OpenType feature, a huge glyph set with hundreds of ligatures… you name it!